altocodenl/cell/readme.md

 - Make information systems habitable.
 - Provide a different everyday fabric of computation.
 - Find a sweet spot between the low-level spreadsheets and programming languages, on one end, and big, clunky applications on the other.

+### Do we still need programming tools?
+Can't we just ask AI to create systems for us?

+My contention is: if you want to build data systems using AI, you need to do three things:

+1. **Host** the system.
+The system has to be accessible on a continuous basis and its data has to be both secured and backed-up.
+2. **Structure** the system.
+AIs, like humans, are fallible and inconsistent.
+It is very important to have solid parts in the system that maintain important constraints.
+3. **Understand** the system.
+AIs, also like humans, get lost in a system when it becomes too complex.
+Having an approach that minimizes complexity can help both human and AI to understand the system and keep it maintainable and scalable.

+Cell intends to make the hosting, control and understanding of your system to be as easy as possible -- even if you're not a programmer.
+So that you can build your systems with confidence.

 ## How